Real-Life-IaC/cdk-constructs/README.md

 ## Usage

-This package implements some L2 and L3 cdk constructs that can be imported and used across different projects.
+This package implements some L2 and L3 cdk constructs that can be imported and used across different projects